Classifying X-ray Binaries: A Probabilistic Approach: Models and Algorithm

 \section{Models and Algorithm}

 Our approach estimates the probabilities that the compact object type of an XRB is a black hole, non-pulsing neutron star, or pulsar from posterior predictions of the compact object type associated with CCI observations within the system.
-This approach is similar to the multiple imputations methodology developed in the context of survey analysis, where the proper handling of missing data is crucial for obtaining valid statistical inferences, which is discussed in further detail by \citet{rub96}.
+This approach is similar to the multiple imputations methodology developed in the context of survey analysis, which is discussed in further detail by \citet{rub96}.
 In summary, the multiple draws from the predictive distribution of compact object type allow the astronomer to make a judgement about her or his belief about what the compact object type of a given system is, and provide more information than a point prediction.
 The salient property of this approach is that it takes into account the inherent uncertainty in the prediction for each individual observation, and a concrete illustration of the output of this methodology is displayed in the Results section.
 For more on applied Bayesian data analysis, see \citet{gel13}.

 The astronomer's probability model for the compact object of observations from a particular system is a trinomial model, where the relevant estimands are the probabilities that the compact object type is a black hole, non-pulsing neutron star, or pulsar.
 The astronomer's objective is to estimate these probabilities given the compact object type for all observations within the system.
-Note that by employing a model which is not a constant, the astronomer is implicitly modeling ``imputer noise": in principle the compact object type of a system should be constant for all observations from that system, so the probability model employed by the astronomer is not physically correct, yet a pragmatic solution to allow for the (inevitable) mistakes made by an imputer.
-Indeed it would be unrealistic to assume any probabilistic model to be accurate all of the time.
+Note that by employing a model which is not a constant, the astronomer is implicitly modeling ``imputer noise": in principle the compact object type of a system should be constant for all observations from that system, and so the probability model employed by the astronomer is not physically correct.
+Instead it is a pragmatic solution to allow for the (inevitable) mistakes made by an imputer.
+Indeed, it would be unrealistic to assume any probabilistic model to be accurate all of the time.